Map of Europe - itinerary for a winter Eurotrip

 I’d never even heard of Leipzig until a few months ago when one of our American friends went there on a family vacay.
 After doing some research, I found out that it’s one of the few remaining German cities with an old town filled with historic pre-war buildings (other cities decided to replace their old buildings with new ones after the war).

-Rob and I will jump on the ICE high-speed train from Hamburg then spend a week staying in an apartment near Leipzig’s city centre.
-I’ve heard that the Museum of Musical Instruments is worth visiting, and that there’s a cat cafe nearby complete with a vegan menu – I suspect I will spend a significant amount of time there!
+Rob and I jumped on the ICE high-speed train from Hamburg then spent a week staying in an apartment near Leipzig’s city centre.
+I’d heard that the Museum of Musical Instruments is worth visiting, and that the cat cafe nearby has a vegan menu.
+That’s me sorted!

 Munich, Germany